wumm-project/Leipzig-Seminar/Summerterm-2021/2021-05-04/README.md

 - pay ratio: How is this difference in "hourly rates" to be understood theoretically?
 It is not only a problem between "manager" and "worker", but also with (highly paid) "experts".
+  - What's about a justification of such differences from a theoretical point of view, e.g. within a labour value theory?
+Marx counts "complicated work" as "multiplied work", hence has a build in "pay ratio".

 - Geneva scheme - how this relates to the role concept?
 Role is separation of requirements and private skills, which management has to bring together